upday/upday.github.io/_posts/blog/2017-08-014-upday_architecture.md

 ### Our learnings and conclusions so far

-*… which are not an universal truth and may not even for us last forever:*
+*… which are not universal truth and may not even last forever for us:*

-- Although we have mastered *Java 8* and *Spring Boot* technologies better so far, **we might move to other technologies if they fit our requirements or problems better.** But this learning has a big BUT:
+- Although we have mastered Java 8 and Spring Boot technologies so far, **we might move to other technologies if they fit our requirements or problems better.** But this learning has a big BUT:
-  * we will go for a new technology as long as not one single developer masters the technology, or in that case, more than one other developer get involved and learn the technology of the project.
+  * we will only go for a new technology if more than one developer masters it, or in other words, the team gets involved and learns the new technology used in the project.

 - Handling different types of data differs per service: